-Movement in the account was attributable to provision for income tax by the resort and wire manufacturing subsidiaries, reduced by income tax paid during the period by the Group.
+Movement in the account was attributable to income tax paid during the period by the Group partially offset by provision for income tax by the resort and wire manufacturing subsidiaries.

 Lease Liability (current and noncurrent)

 With the adoption of PFRS 16, Leases, the manufacturing and aviation subsidiary as a lessee recognized a liability for future lease payments.